tritonJS826/masters-way/mw-server/apiAutogenerated/general/docs/MwserverInternalSchemasCreateProjectPayload.md

 ## Methods

-### NewMwserverInternalSchemasCreateProjectPayload
+### NewMwServerInternalSchemasCreateProjectPayload

-`func NewMwserverInternalSchemasCreateProjectPayload(name string, ownerId string, ) *MwserverInternalSchemasCreateProjectPayload`
+`func NewMwServerInternalSchemasCreateProjectPayload(name string, ownerId string, ) *MwServerInternalSchemasCreateProjectPayload`

-NewMwserverInternalSchemasCreateProjectPayload instantiates a new MwserverInternalSchemasCreateProjectPayload object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewMwServerInternalSchemasCreateProjectPayload instantiates a new MwServerInternalSchemasCreateProjectPayload object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewMwserverInternalSchemasCreateProjectPayloadWithDefaults
+### NewMwServerInternalSchemasCreateProjectPayloadWithDefaults

-`func NewMwserverInternalSchemasCreateProjectPayloadWithDefaults() *MwserverInternalSchemasCreateProjectPayload`
+`func NewMwServerInternalSchemasCreateProjectPayloadWithDefaults() *MwServerInternalSchemasCreateProjectPayload`

-NewMwserverInternalSchemasCreateProjectPayloadWithDefaults instantiates a new MwserverInternalSchemasCreateProjectPayload object
+NewMwServerInternalSchemasCreateProjectPayloadWithDefaults instantiates a new MwServerInternalSchemasCreateProjectPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetName

-`func (o *MwserverInternalSchemasCreateProjectPayload) GetName() string`
+`func (o *MwServerInternalSchemasCreateProjectPayload) GetName() string`

 GetName returns the Name field if non-nil, zero value otherwise.

 ### GetNameOk

-`func (o *MwserverInternalSchemasCreateProjectPayload) GetNameOk() (*string, bool)`
+`func (o *MwServerInternalSchemasCreateProjectPayload) GetNameOk() (*string, bool)`

 GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetName

-`func (o *MwserverInternalSchemasCreateProjectPayload) SetName(v string)`
+`func (o *MwServerInternalSchemasCreateProjectPayload) SetName(v string)`

 SetName sets Name field to given value.

 ### GetOwnerId

-`func (o *MwserverInternalSchemasCreateProjectPayload) GetOwnerId() string`
+`func (o *MwServerInternalSchemasCreateProjectPayload) GetOwnerId() string`

 GetOwnerId returns the OwnerId field if non-nil, zero value otherwise.

 ### GetOwnerIdOk

-`func (o *MwserverInternalSchemasCreateProjectPayload) GetOwnerIdOk() (*string, bool)`
+`func (o *MwServerInternalSchemasCreateProjectPayload) GetOwnerIdOk() (*string, bool)`

 GetOwnerIdOk returns a tuple with the OwnerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetOwnerId

-`func (o *MwserverInternalSchemasCreateProjectPayload) SetOwnerId(v string)`
+`func (o *MwServerInternalSchemasCreateProjectPayload) SetOwnerId(v string)`

 SetOwnerId sets OwnerId field to given value.